Big Three ratings agencies defy new curbs to regain pre-crisis clout-watchdog

-Moody‘s, Standard & Poor’s and Fitch came under fire when securitised debt they rated highly turned toxic from 2007, sowing the seeds for a global market meltdown and costly bank bailouts.
+Moody‘s, Standard & Poor’s and Fitch came under fire when securitized debt they rated highly turned toxic from 2007, sowing the seeds for a global market meltdown and costly bank bailouts.

 Lawmakers on both sides of the Atlantic passed a raft of rules to better supervise the agencies and the United States even banned the use of ratings in some instances.

-Yet the European Securities and Markets Authority (ESMA), which regulates the 27 rating agencies operating across the 28-country European Union, said that as demand for rating securitised debt fell, ratings for high-yield corporate debt filled the gap.
+Yet the European Securities and Markets Authority (ESMA), which regulates the 27 rating agencies operating across the 28-country European Union, said as demand for rating securitized debt fell, ratings for high-yield corporate debt filled the gap.

 “Data show that revenues and margins of the three largest CRAs have been growing materially since 2010, with 2013 figures back to the levels last seen before the financial crisis hit in 2008,” ESMA said in its annual report on the agencies.